What Happens When a Dog Gets Spayed?

 What Happens When a Dog Gets Spayed

-The spaying procedure, medically known as an ovariohysterectomy, is the surgical procedure in which both ovaries and most of the uterus is removed from your dog’s body.
+The spaying procedure, medically known as an ovariohysterectomy, is the surgical procedure in which both ovaries and most of the uterus are removed from your dog’s body.

-Before surgery, your vet will provide you with recommendations on what you should do the day before the spay surgery.
-For most dogs, they will recommend that you not feed your dog food after 6 pm or give water after midnight the night before surgery.
-This means no food and no treats.
-The times may vary slightly based on your veterinarian’s preference and also other factors such as concurrent medical problems or the size and breed of your dog.
-For example, some small and toy breed dogs may be offered food later in the evening to prevent a low blood sugar (hypoglycemia).
+The times may vary slightly based on your veterinarian’s preference and other factors, such as concurrent medical problems or your dog’s size and breed.
+For example, some small and toy breed dogs may be offered food later in the evening to prevent low blood sugar (hypoglycemia).

 Your vet will ask you to bring your dog to the hospital in the morning at a specific time.
-Many clinics will ask that you drop off your dog between 7 am and 9 am but this varies with the hospital’s surgery schedule.
+Many clinics will ask that you drop off your dog between 7 am and 9 am, but this varies based on the hospital’s surgery schedule.

 What to Expect the Day of Surgery